uci-iasl/website/README.md

     $ hugo server

-in the command line from the root directory of the repository, and keep the page `http://localhost:1313/` page open in browser.
+in the command line from the root directory of the repository, and keep the `http://localhost:1313/` page open in browser.
-Whenever any of the files is changed, the website is automatically rebuilt and updated in that browser window.
+Whenever any of the files are changed, the website is automatically rebuilt and updated in that browser window.

 To see the changes in bibliography information reflected on the